alkampfergit/personal-blog/codewrecks/content/post/old/2011/08/manage-disconnected-team-with-tfs.md

 The comment contains the original comment (modification to the interface) as well as complete note from Integration Platform on the original check in date, and the original user that issued the check-in.

 To minimize the chance of conflicts during the integration, I strongly suggest to the remote team to create a branch in the original TFS before the synchronization starts, then during remote work they will work on that branch against the *REMOTE TFS*, no one from the central office should touch that branch.
 Finally when the team returns to the central office you start again synchronization from the Integration Platform and you are sure that no conflict will occour.
-When the sync is complete, that remote branch is now the â€œreleaseâ€ branch, because it contains the code that is actually running in the customer factory.
+When the sync is complete, that remote branch is now the *release* branch, because it contains the code that is actually running in the customer factory.

 If you choose a sync configuration that will keep in sync even the Work Items, the remote team is able to create bug, issue to keep tracks of what is happened during remote development :).